 A Federal Pell Grant, unlike a loan, does not have to be repaid.
 Pell Grants are awarded to undergraduate students who have not earned a bachelor's or a professional degree.
-(In some cases a student enrolled in a post-baccalaureate teacher certification program might receive a Pell Grant.)
-Pell Grants are considered a foundation of federal financial aid, to which aid from other federal and nonfederal sources might be added.
+Pell Grants are considered the foundation of federal financial aid, to which aid from other federal and nonfederal sources might be added.
+The maximum Pell grant for a full time student for 2018-2019 is \$6,095.